Talk with a Doctor if Breast or Ovarian Cancer Runs in Your Family

 You and your doctor can decide whether genetic counseling and testing makes sense for you.
 But whatever you decide, remember that all women still need regular cancer screenings and checkups.

-Get tested for breast cancer.
+Get screened for breast cancer.

 Get your well-woman visit.